 Meditation Technique sounds easy, but is it really that simple?
 We are giving you 5 simple techniques on how to meditate and to start with your journey to inner serenity.

 At the turn of the year, many of us decide to incorporate a new practice into our lives.
 We decided

-that this year will be the year that we are healthier, stronger, more organised, less stressed.
-But
+that this year will be the year that we are healthier, stronger, more organized, and less stressed.

 For many, the idea of starting a meditation practice is daunting.
 The word ‘meditation’ often

-conjures up images of ash-covered sadhus sat in caves, perfectly still monks clad in orange robes or
+conjures up images of ash-covered sadhus sitting in caves, perfectly still monks clad in orange robes or

-So we understand why meditation is useful, but how to begin practising it?
+So we understand why meditation is useful, but how do begin practicing it?
 Often the mistake

 Bring your awareness from your toes all the way up to the crown of your head, and back down.
 Try to move your concentration slowly between body parts, observing any sensations at each point.
 Consciously relax or soften any noticeable areas of tension.

 Metta Bhavana translates roughly as ‘cultivation of love’.
 In this Buddhist meditation technique, we try to foster feelings of love, compassion, and kindness to all beings.